-My favorite tool for Hurricanes
+My favorite tool for Hurricane Preparation

+Hurricane preparation is not complete without a plan for if you lose power.
 We have some old power lines leading up to our neighborhood.
 We don’t even need hurricane-force winds to lose power.
 That’s why I love my portable generator.

 It is not hardwired into my house so we end up using quite a few extension cords, but its enough for our gas heating system, some small appliances, and of course the kids ipads to keep them busy.

 Most portable generators will not be able to run an electric heat pump though.
 You will need to consult an electrician if you want a generator large enough for a heat pump.